krunalijain/aws-bootcamp-cruddur-2023/journal/week8.md

 _______________________________________________________________________________________________________________________________________________________________________

 ## Implement Migrations Backend Endoint and Profile Form
-Created this script so taht we can move our file of `front-react-js` folder anywhere, and we don't have to change the path.
+Created this script so that we can move our file of `front-react-js` folder anywhere, and we don't have to change the path.
 ```json
 {
   "compilerOptions": {